lyynxxx/stakingnode/os/README.md

  - Cmnd_Alias TCH = /usr/bin/sudo -u tech -s : command alias, this is the command you use to switch users
  - YOURLOGINUSER ALL = (ADMINUSERNAME) TCH,/bin/bash : your user who you use only to log into the server, can only use sudo in the name of the admin user, and can execute only two commands, switch to the admin user and start a bash shell for the admin user.

+This won't save you from smart attackers!
+The sole purpose of the process to break scripts and buy some time!
+If you only log in from a secure host and don't share your keys you may never need this, but it's better safe then sorry.
 If you know a better solution, please don't hold it back...

 ## SSH